 In a similar way, pre-historic knowledge of mechanical physics of materials have condemned hearing sciences to exploit frequency of vibration in the hope to understand hearing.
 However, if the physical link between the sound source and the ear were removed (as in the case of pre-historic support for the earth in space), we would have accurate knowledge of the process in hearing, that the physical link between the excited object and the organism in terms of perturbations in the medium is not necessary for the ear to experience the sensation of sound.
 The removal of the physical link would lead us to correctly appreciate how wonderfully we were made to perceive, by sound, the environment in which we live.
 Besides, it would help us device new theories to explain how the ear apprehends vibrating bodies to arrive at auditory attributes.
 Such knowledge will, indeed, contribute towards remedies for sufferers of auditory handicaps.

 Thus, the discovery of a mechanical invariant in pitch production in nature is the pride of EAR Laboratory.
-This feeling is shared with the world in The Ecological Foundation of Hearing Sciences.
+This feeling is shared with the world in Sound Sources: The Origin of Auditory Sensations.
 We proudly acclaim it the second step in auditory psychophysics after the Pythagorean string ratio theory of musical pitch intervals.
 Pythagoras discovered a functional relationship between string ratios and pitch intervals.
 It did not address pitch itself, but pitch intervals.
-The Ecological Foundation (for short) traces out the property of the string and other sound sources that underlies the sensation pitch, and reduces all the variables to one simple mechanical law.
+Sound Sources (for short) traces out the property of the string and other sound sources that underlies the sensation pitch, and reduces all the variables to one simple mechanical law.
 It outlines an unprecedented approach to scientific study of speech, music, and hearing.

 I could have called it The Mechanical Foundation.
 However, the title would limit the scope of investigations to the finding of the mechanical invariant property of the sound source.
 Rather, the work goes a lot further to enunciate the concept of sound from the standpoint of sound production in nature.
 The ecological, conception of sound establishes the hitherto elusive link between the organism and sound sources.
 Thus, the circuit from sound production, transmission and perception is completed, showing how organisms produce sounds and apprehend the environment by eye, and more so by ear.